jido/Arcadam/Quirks.md

     This is a paragraph
 ```

-As a code block indent is decided by the first line, the code block above is considered incorrectly formatted.
+A code block indent is decided by the first line, so the code block above is considered incorrectly formatted.
 In the output all three lines will be at the same level.

-For the next indented block to be a paragraph, it must match the indent of the first line.

 ```
    A code block